 - Repeated pressure for dates.

 - Stories of a sexual or suggestive nature.

 - Purposefully standing close to someone.

 Further, a victim may not be a ‘direct’ victim; someone who witnessed sexual harassment, or who is subject to a sexually hostile work environment, may also have actionable claims for sexual harassment under state and federal law.

 While the laws don’t preclude innocent teasing, offhand comments, or isolated minor incidents, harassment is illegal when it occurs so often or is so severe that it creates an offensive or hostile work environment… or when it causes an adverse employment decision (such as the victim’s termination or demotion at work).

 The individual who’s harassing the victim can be the victim’s manager, another manager or executive in the company, a co-worker, and even a person who’s not an employee like a consultant, a vendor, or a customer.

 The San Diego sexual harassment lawyers at Melmed Law Group P.C. explain that if you are thinking that your current work conditions may be a hostile work environment, look at these examples to see if your employment situation satisfied the legal requirements of a hostile work environment:

-Free Consultation with a San Diego Sexual Harassment Lawyer
+Free Legal Consultation for Employees with a San Diego Sexual Harassment Lawyer

 If you or someone you know is or was a victim of sexual harassment in the workplace in San Diego or San Diego County, contact the sexual harassment lawyers at Melmed Law Group P.C.
 Employment Lawyers for a free consultation with one of our lawyers.
 We offer a free 15-minute consultation with a sexual harassment lawyer to help you evaluate your options, and determine the best plan of action for you.